 Nasal steroids take at least several days to become fully effective, so they should be used on a daily basis for the best relief of symptoms.
 In those with only seasonal allergies, nasal steroids should be started a week or two before the anticipated start of pollen season.
 For those with perennial, or year-round allergies, nasal steroids should be used year-round.
 Nasal steroids are also used for nonallergic rhinitis and nasal polyps, and they can help decrease the frequency of sinus infection.

 There are two types of nasal steroids, aqueous or wet, and powder or dry.
-The liquid nasal steroids include Nasonex, Nasacort AQ, Rhinocort AQ, Veramyst, Omnaris and Flonase.
-Flonase, or fluticasone, is the only nasal steroid for which there is a generic form available.
-(Flonase and Nasacort AQ can now be bought over the counter.)
+The liquid nasal steroids include Nasonex, Nasacort AQ, Rhinocort AQ, Flonase Sensimist, Omnaris and Flonase.
+Several generic forms are also available.
+(Flonase, Flonase Sensimist, Nasacort and Rhinocort can now be bought over the counter.)
 The dry nasal steroids are Q-Nasl and Zetonna.
 Dymista is a combination of fluticasone and a nasal antihistamine.